Sunnyvo/assignment-5/README.md

 - [x] User can view the the list of friended
 - [x] User can see the other profile (but can't edit)
 - [x] add a scroll bar for container
-- [ ] User can post on her wall
+- [x] User can post on her wall
-- [ ] User can view someone else's wall
+- [x] User can view someone else's wall
-- [ ] User can see an awesome profile amination
+- [x] User can see an awesome profile amination
+- [x] User can see the number friends and the number friendby of other user.

 # assignment-5